Hayrullah Bilazer

-Hayrullah Bilazer (born 20 May 1995) is a Turkish professional footballer who plays as a right-back for Ankaragücü.
+Hayrullah Bilazer (born 20 May 1995) is a Turkish professional footballer who plays as a right-back for TFF 1.
+Lig club Esenler Erokspor.

 Professional career

 A youth product of Trabzon Söğütlüspor and Akçaabat Sebatspor, Bilazer began his senior career with Trabzon Kanuni.
 He had stints with Darıca Gençlerbirliği and Boluspor thereafter.
 On 19 August 2020, he transferred to Giresunspor and helped them achieve promotion into the Süper Lig.
 He made his professional debut with Giresunspor in a 2–0 Süper Lig loss to Galatasaray on 16 August 2021.

 On June 28, 2023, he signed a 2-year contract with Süper Lig club Ankaragücü.